mettaseva/digitalgarden/src/site/notes/Explore/Hints and Tips.md

 ##### Digital Garden Publish Hints and Tips
 - Theme changes must be made in 2 locations
-- Find Published Pages: Search "dg-publish"
+- Find all published pages: Search "dg-publish"